On this page

 6. Click Save.

-Note: You must also update the password authenticator policy rule to not require any additional verification.
+Note: You must also update the policy rule for the password authenticator to not require any additional verification.

 Configure the authorization server